 People with Mental Health Challenges (ACHA)

 I have a dream!
-It is to co-create a facility where people with mental health challenges can take part in an array of creative and expressive arts and healing modalities in Victoria, BC.
+It is to co-create a centre where people with mental health challenges can take part in an array of creative and expressive arts and healing modalities in Victoria, BC.
 Creative expression is what makes our spirit soar.
 It is innately who we are; we are creative beings.
 We are born with the gift of imagination.
 Images and ideas spring seemingly from out of nowhere and there are no limits to where our imaginations can take us.